auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

    name in the courseware.

 #. :ref:`Add subsections<Create a Subsection>` to the new section as needed.

+It is recommended that you :ref:`test course content <Testing Your Course Content>` as you create new sections.

 ********************************
 Change a Section Name